-- 3. Q. My school exercised flexibility of funding a Senior Office Technician in-lieu of the norm-generated Office Technician this past year.
+- 1. Q. Can schools change the School Administrative Assistant position to a different position? - A. Yes, if there is prior approval from Personnel Commission.
+Personnel Commission may require the school to submit a job description of the position in-lieu of a School Administrative Assistant. - 2.
+Q. My school exercised flexibility of funding a Senior Office Technician in-lieu of the norm-generated Office Technician this past year.
 Does my school have to exercise flexibility year to year to keep the Senior Office Technician position? - A. Yes.
 Flexibility exercised is good for one school year only.
-If flexibility is desired to continue the following school year, the necessary budget adjustment should be processed taking into consideration possible increases in costs. - 4.
-Q. Can I close a classified position during budget development and open it later during the year? - A. No. Classified positions closed during budget development cannot be reopened for one (1) year. - 5.
-Q. Which custodial positions are budgeted for night shift differentials? - A. Building & Grounds Workers and Assistant Plant Managers can work as night shift employees.
+If flexibility is desired to continue the following school year, the necessary budget adjustment should be processed taking into consideration possible increases in costs. - 3.
+Q. Can I close a classified position during budget development and open it later during the year? - A. No. Classified positions closed during budget development cannot be reopened for one (1) year.

+4. Q. Which custodial positions are budgeted for night shift differentials?

+A. Building & Grounds Workers and Assistant Plant Managers can work as night shift employees.
 Additional cost to pay for night differential is allocated by Facilities Fiscal Support Services.
-Plant Managers and School Facilities Attendants are day shift employees.
-If a school prefers these positions to work the night shift, the school is responsible for the additional cost or shift differential. - 6.
-Q. My school has a 4-hour custodial position.
-Are there any additional costs for this position? - A. In most cases, Facilities Fiscal Support Services will find another 4-hour position at a nearby school to make it an 8-hour assignment.
+PlantManagers and School Facilities Attendants are day shift employees.
+If a school prefers these positions to work the night shift, the school is responsible for the additional cost or shift differential.

+5. Q. My school has a 4-hour custodial position.
+Are there any additional costs for this position?

+- A. In most cases, Facilities Fiscal Support Services will find another 4-hour position at a nearby school to make it an 8-hour assignment.
 If the school insists on hiring a part-time employee, the school will be responsible for the additional 50% of the health and welfare benefit cost since part-time employees are eligible for full benefits.
 Building and Grounds workers do not have the option to work a part-time shift (less than 8 hours per day).
-There may be situations where it is impractical to combine two 4-hour positions to create a full 8-hour assignment. - 7.
+There may be situations where it is impractical to combine two 4-hour positions to create a full 8-hour assignment. - 6.
 Q. Personnel Commission prescribed that my school budget for a Plant Manager II.
 Can my school purchase a Plant Manager I instead?